abudaan/recorder/README.md

 ## Browser and OS support

-When you record audio from your microphone there is latency; this is the time it takes the signal to travel from your microphone, to your soundcard, through the A/D converter, to your computer, to your browser and all the way back to the D/A converter to finally arrive in your headphones.
-This latency is dependent on your soundcard and the drivers of that soundcard.
-Nowadays soundcard drivers aren't very common anymore; on Windows WindowsAudio takes care of your soundcard and on MacOS it is handled by CoreAudio.
-On Linux it is usually handled by ALSA.
+When you record audio from your microphone there is latency; this is the time it takes the signal to travel from your microphone, to your soundcard, through the A/D converter, to your computer, to your browser.
+The amount of latency is dependent on your soundcard and the sound service of your OS.
+The sound service handles the communication between the OS and your soundcard; on Windows it is called WindowsAudio, on MacOS CoreAudio and on Linux it is usually handled by ALSA.

-CoreAudio does an amazing job; even with very cheap soundcard you get a very low latency.
+CoreAudio does an amazing job; even with the builtin card you get a very low latency.
 On Windows the results vary; in general you get lower latency with better cards.
-On Linux the latency is dependent on many factors; best results are to be expected with low-latency kernels or distributions that are tailored to media production such as [Ubuntu Studio](https://ubuntustudio.org/) or [64Studio](https://64studio.com/).
+On Linux the latency is dependent on many factors; best results are to be expected with low-latency kernels or distributions that are tailored to media production such as [Ubuntu Studio](https://ubuntustudio.org/).

-You can visualize your latency by checking "debug"; this will pan the drumtrack to the right and your recording to the left.
-In the picture below you see the pre-count and then I start clapping along with the drumtrack.
+You can visualize your latency by checking "debug"; this will pan the drumtrack to the right channel and your recording to the left channel.
+In the picture below you see the waveform in Audacity: you can see the 4 spikes of the pre-count and then I start clapping along with the drumtrack.

 ![latency](latency.png "Visible latency in Audacity")